-We’re dedicated to helping our customers improve end-traveller engagement and create new, superior travel experiences.
+We’re dedicated to helping our customers improve end-traveler engagement and create new, superior travel experiences.

 OneClick provides a white label solution with suppliers from over 100 countries and airfare inventory from over 20 airlines.
 Web API services Pre-integrated booking engines and a B2B booking portal.

-OneClick is a recognised leader in the travel industry, with ground-breaking technology that continues to modernise the airline commerce and distribution landscape.
+OneClick is a recognized leader in the travel industry, with ground-breaking technology that continues to modernize the airline commerce and distribution landscape.

-OneClick is made up of experts in system analysis and design, as well as system architectures and modelling.
+OneClick is made up of experts in system analysis and design, as well as system architectures and modeling.
 Development and coding, testing and implementation, and a variety of other factors.